 Minimum Requirements for Certification Level

 All of the liveaboards welcome every certified diver.
 Open Water is the minimum autonomous diver level, enabling you to dive to 18 metres.
 None of our flexible liveaboards require you to be certified higher than Open Water (OW), although most divers are AOW (Advanced) or higher.
-Some dive sites, such as Richelieu Rock are better enjoyed by divers who are able to go down to 30 metres, but OW divers can still enjoy Richelieu Rock if limited to 18 metres.
+Some dive sites, such as Richelieu Rock are better enjoyed by divers who can to go down to 30 metres, but OW divers can still enjoy Richelieu Rock if limited to 18 metres.

 Minimum Requirements for Most-Recent Dive

 Most dive operators require you to have dived within one year of joining a liveaboard trip.
-Their reasons for this are mainly so that when you jump in for your first dive you don’t panic, waste your air and everyone’s time, and so you can descend to the reef at a reasonable speed.
+Their reasons for this are mainly so that when you jump in for your first dive you don’t panic, waste your air and everyone’s time.
+Also so that you can descend to the reef at a reasonable speed.
 If you haven’t dived within a year, you can do a refresher dive in a pool, at a local reef, or with an instructor as the first dive of your trip.

 o two years ago.

-Lapat requires your most-recent dive to be no more than one year ago, but they are flexible depending on each case.
+Stingray requires your most-recent dive to be no more than one year ago, but they are flexible depending on each case.

 Similan Quest